Artist Support Program FAQs

 No more than 12.
 They can be all prints or digital images, or a combination of both.
 But you cannot submit books with your images in them.

 Should writers apply only to the Writers Program, or can they also apply for the Artist Support Program?

 Writers may apply for either program, but should understand the difference between the two: the Artist Support Program is oriented towards studio recording projects and the Writers Program is geared towards developing skills for live readings and interviews and creating new literary work for publishing and presentation.
 If you have a literary project that you want to record, such as a CD, dramatic reading, or staged performance with sound design or music, you should apply to the Artist Support Program.
-You may not apply to both programs simultaneously.

 How does the literary curator select participants for the Writers Program?

 The literary curator is a recognized writer or other literary professional who serves at the invitation of the Jack Straw staff.
 The 2019 Curator is Kathleen Flenniken.
 The curator receives all of the applications and work samples at one time, compiled in a large binder.
 The curator reviews these and makes award selections based upon their subjective judgment of the artistic excellence of the applicant's work samples.

 How many work samples can I submit to the Writers Program?